IanMcClue/fr99/src/content/post/consumer-internet-language-evolution.md

 ---
 title: "How Consumer Internet Has Been Shaping Modern Discourse"
 description: "Uncovering how consumer internet reshapes language.
-From "snap me" to "gram" and "FYP," explore the linguistic impact of social media on modern speech"
+From 'snap me' to 'gram' and 'FYP,' explore the linguistic impact of social media on modern speech"
 publishDate: "11 May 2024"
 tags: ["consumer","internet","lexis"]
 ---

 ## How Consumer Internet Has Been Shaping Modern Discourse